ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 ..
 Note::

-Users can build it from source available at GitHub.
+Users can build RBT from source available at `GitHub <https://github.com/ROCm/rocm_bandwidth_test>`_.
 Currently access to source is limited to approved users.
 To request permission, file a ticket `here. <https://github.com/ROCm/ROCm/issues/new/choose>`_

 Print Help screen test
 ==========================